sfdx-isv/sfdx-falcon-template/README.md

 ```
 git push -u origin master
 ```
-All done!
+You are now ready to build and customize a new Salesforce DX project using the SFDX-Falcon structure.

-## Required Customizations
+## Final Customizations
-You are now ready to begin customizing Salesforce DX project settings, SFDX-Falcon directory names and developer tools, and download/convert metadata from your packaging org.
+In order to fully utilize the SFDX-Falcon Template, you should complete the following final customizations inside of your project/repository.
+Once these tasks are complete, you will be ready to download/convert metadata from your packaging org.

+### Customize SFDX-Falcon directory names
+???

+### Customize Salesforce DX project settings
+???

+### Customize Developer Tools
+???

 ????
 ```